Skip to content

 - Tell others about the courses to help raise awareness and viability of courses.

 - Get your Resources Pack, once you are told that the course will go ahead.
+Aim to do this well in advance of the course start-date, ideally at least two weeks’ ahead.

 - Begin your course at Class 1 with pain-relieving poses, including the importance of relaxation and begin simple home practice.